AcalaNetwork/hardhat-tutorials/advanced-escrow/README.md

        address beneficiary;
        address ingressToken;
        address egressToken;
-       uint256 AUSDvalue;
+       uint256 AusdValue;
        uint256 deadline;
        bool completed;
    }
 ```

 As you can see, we added a counter for `numberOfEscrows`, a mapping to list said `escrows` and a struct to keep track of the information included inside an escrow.
 The `Escrow` structure holds the following information:

-`initiator`: The account that initiated and funded the escrow
+- `initiator`: The account that initiated and funded the escrow
-`beneficiary`; The account that is to receive the escrowed funds
+- `beneficiary`; The account that is to receive the escrowed funds
-`ingressToken`: Address of the token that was used to fund the escrow
+- `ingressToken`: Address of the token that was used to fund the escrow
-`egressToken`: Address of the token that will be used to pay out of the escrow
+- `egressToken`: Address of the token that will be used to pay out of the escrow
-`AUSDvalue`: Value of the escrow in AUSD
+- `AusdValue`: Value of the escrow in AUSD
-`deadline`: Block number of the block after which, the escrow will be paid out
+- `deadline`: Block number of the block after which, the escrow will be paid out
-`completed`: Status of the escrow.
-Once the status is `true`, new escrow can be initiated
+- `completed`: As an escrow can only be active or fulfilled, this can be represented as by a boolean value.

 The constructor in itself will only be used to set the value of `numberOfEscrows` to 0.
 While Solidity is a null-state language, it’s still better to be explicit where we can: